perhaps not easy

 All details (specifications, price, etc) about the bikes and the components can be found in the ”shop” (and in ”parts & accessories”).
 Use the blue info buttons.

 The type #1 RACER is light and elegant.
 The rim is 20mm deep/20mm wide and uses 14G spokes.
 The RACER comes with straight handlebar, racing pedals and 127mm crank arms.
-The colour is black.
+There are nine different colours to choose from.
 The racer is made for roads in good condition and is not recommended for heavy use.
 It´s mainly a racing machine.
 The weight of a 52″ bike is 12,6 kg.more about the RACER

 The type #2 TOURER is strong and sturdy.
 The rim is 25mm deep/25mm wide and uses 13G spokes.
 The TOURER comes with moustache handlebar, touring pedals and 152mm crank arms.
-The colour is black.
-All bikes are black this first year.
+There are nine different colours to choose from.
 The weight of a 52″ bike is 13,6 kg.
 The TOURER is the perfect bike for both short and long rides.
 Nice accessories to the TOURER are the 3″ bell and the saddle bag.more about the TOURER

 It is important to have a bicycle of right size.
 The leg length is the key factor factor but there can be reasons for going up or down in size.
 Only the rider can tell when the bike is perfect.
 The SHW high wheel bicycle comes in five different sizes, from 48″ to 56″.
 It´s the diameter of the front wheel which indicates the bike size.